takugian/quick-tutorials-with-aws/loadbalancer/loadbalancerweight/README.md

 # loadbalancerweight

-This project creates:
-- An Application Load Balancer in front of a Lambda function with weight listener rules;
+This project creates an Application Load Balancer with weight listener rules.
-- A Lambda function;

 ## Helpful links